stickerum/stickerum.ru/README.md

 ### Build JS and CSS

-Use the following command to build scripts and styles.
+Use the following commands to build scripts and styles.

 ```
 npm run build